mdciotti/QuickHAC-mockups/README.md

 ## Installation

 You will need to run `bower install` in order to install all dependencies.
+This means you need [Bower](http://bower.io).

 ## Usage